Kendal’s first castle (a wooden structure) was erected at Castle Howe.

 Only a couple of solitary turrets of this once-powerful stronghold now remain.

-From the top of the hill, you are get to some fine views over the ‘Auld Grey Town’.
+From the top of the hill, you get some fine views over the ‘Auld Grey Town’.

 To get to the castle from the town centre, follow Aynam Road and walk up Parr Street.